masabinhok/create-nestjs-auth/README.md

 3. Send email with token (use Nodemailer, SendGrid, etc.)
 4. Verify token on confirmation

-Check out the template code—the patterns are already there!
+Check out the template codethe patterns are already there!

 </details>